 \subsection{Empirical Results}

-We first implement our procedures using AAG's trade data.
+We implement our procedures using AAG's data.
 Our data-driven choice of sieve dimension is $\tilde J = 4$ for this sample.
 Figure~\ref{fig:aag} plots our estimate of $\log \rho$ and the elasticity of the intensive margin, together with their 95\% UCBs that are constructed as in displays (\ref{band}) and (\ref{band-derivative}), respectively.
 We report results over the interval $[0.1\%,50\%]$, as in AAG.

-The UCBs for $\log \rho$ and the elasticity of $\rho$ are both narrow and informative.
-Figure~\ref{fig:aag} also plots a linear IV estimate of $\log \rho$ and the corresponding (constant) elasticity estimate.\footnote{For the linear IV estimates, we estimate $\log \rho$ jointly with the FEs as in AAG.} These are both seen to lie outside our UCBs for much of the support of $\pi_{ij}$.
+UCBs for $\log \rho$ and the elasticity of $\rho$ are both narrow and informative.
+Figure~\ref{fig:aag} also plots a linear IV estimate of $\log \rho$ and the corresponding (constant) elasticity estimate.\footnote{For the linear IV estimates, we estimate $\log \rho$ jointly with the FEs as in AAG.} These both lie outside the UCBs for much of the support of $\pi_{ij}$.
 As such, our UCBs for the elasticity provide evidence against the Pareto specification for unobserved firm productivity used, e.g., by \cite{Chaney}, under which the elasticity of $\rho$ is constant.
-In addition, whereas Figure 1 of AAG shows that several conventional parameterizations of the distribution of unobserved firm heterogeneity used by \cite{EKK}, \cite{HMT}, and \cite{MelitzRedding} all imply a \emph{decreasing} elasticity over the range $[0.1\%,50\%]$, our estimated elasticity is \emph{increasing} over the range $[1\%,50\%]$.
-Indeed, decreasing elasticities would necessarily fall outside our 95\% UCBs over the whole range $[0.1\%,50\%]$, as the lower UCB for the elasticity is higher for large values of $\pi_{ij}$ than the lowest point of the upper UCB.
+Whereas Figure 1 of AAG shows that several conventional parameterizations of the distribution of unobserved firm heterogeneity used by \cite{EKK}, \cite{HMT}, and \cite{MelitzRedding} all imply a \emph{decreasing} elasticity over $[0.1\%,50\%]$.
+By contrast, decreasing elasticities necessarily fall outside our 95\% UCBs over $[0.1\%,50\%]$, as the right-most point of the lower UCB lies above the upper UCB for smaller values of $\tilde \pi_{ij}$.